Grants available to fix lead hazards in homes for those that qualify.

 - Candy - Imported candy may contain lead.
 Avoid giving children imported candies.

 - Spices - Spices such as tamarind and turmeric have been found to contain lead.
 Avoid giving children these spices.

-Wash your hands and your children's hands often, especially before they eat and before nap time and bed time.
+Wash your hands and your children's hands often, especially after outside play, before they eat meal, and before nap time and bed time.

 If you're concerned that your child might be at risk for lead poisoning, talk to your medical provider for advice on testing your children.
 Your medical provider may recommend a blood test for lead poisoning to make or rule out a diagnosis of lead poisoning.
 They can also explain what the test results mean and if more testing will be needed.